 What is Pediatric Hospice?

 Pediatric hospice care is a specialized service dedicated to enhancing the care, comfort, and quality of life for children and young adults facing serious illnesses with no expectation of recovery.
 The primary goal is to help these young patients live as comfortably and fully as possible.
-This type of care provides relief from suffering and extends support to their families.
+This type of care provides relief from suffering and extends support to their families, focusing on enhancing quality of life for the child and family, as discussed in more detail here.
 Pediatric hospice care encompasses several key areas:

 Definition and Purpose